 The transmission system is modeled through emergency transfer limits in the interfaces between pairs of NYCA zones, or between NYCA zones and external Control Areas.
 These emergency transfer limits are developed in accordance with NYSRC Reliability Rules B.1, B.2, and B.3, Thermal, Voltage, and Stability Assessments, respectively.
 The transfer limits are specified for each direction of the interface.
-Forced outage rates on cable interfaces in southeast New York are modeled in a similar manner as generating unit outages, through the use of transition rates.
-These outage rates are determined and provided by the transmission owners and the NYISO.
-Certain interfaces are grouped to reflect the maximum simultaneous flow through these interfaces.
+Forced outage rates on cable interfaces in southeast New York are modeled in the same a similar manner as generating unit outages, through the use of transition rates.
+These outage rates are determined and provided by the transmission owners and the NYISO27 Certain interfaces.
 The NYISO updates the transmission system model annually in accordance with the IRM database schedule in Section 2.2.